 What to do if you find an orphaned or injured bird

 We suggest you observe the bird for 20 minutes to make sure it is indeed injured.
 This is particularly important during nesting season when you might think a young fledgling has been orphaned.
-If the bird isn't dragging its wing, limping of falling over, LEAVE IT ALONE!
-Click this link for more information on orphaned and injured birds.
-Orphaned and Injured Birds - WHAT TO DO.
+If the bird isn't dragging its wing, limping or falling over, LEAVE IT ALONE!
+Click here for more information on orphaned and injured birds.

-If you determine the bird needs rescuing, place the bird in a towel lined box.
+If you determine the bird indeed needs rescuing, place the bird in a towel-lined box.
 Make sure it has a few air holes.
 Keep the box away from air conditioning or drafts.
-It is important that you DO NOT FEED IT ANYTHING.
-DO NOT GIVE IT ANY FLUIDS.
-Take the bird to a licensed wildlife rehabilitator.
-If you are unable to find someone, call a veterinarian.
-Some may accept the injured bird.
+It is important that you DO NOT FEED IT ANYTHING and DO NOT GIVE IT ANY FLUIDS.
+Take the bird to a licensed wildlife rehabilitator such as The Ark Wildlife Rescue and Rehabilitation.
+In addition, some veterinarians may accept the injured bird.

-We at Duval Audubon are not licensed to accept injured birds.
+We at Duval Audubon are not licensed to rescue or accept injured birds.

 What to do if you find a dead bird

-The FWC works cooperatively with the Florida Department of Health on a wild bird mortality database.
+The Florida Fish and Wildlife Conservation Commission (FWC) works cooperatively with the Florida Department of Health on a wild bird mortality database.
 This project was initiated to support surveillance for bird die-offs, monitor for West Nile Virus, and is now also being used to monitor for avian influenza.
-The FWC is also interested in monitoring bird electrocutions from power lines and poles so that faulty facilities may be repaired.
+FWC is also interested in monitoring bird electrocutions from power lines and poles so that faulty facilities may be repaired.

-If you find a dead bird, please report the bird by logging on to this special FWC website, or call your local FWC regional office.
-Your reports will assist in tracking the causes of bird mortality and surveying for avian influenza and West Nile Virus.
+If you find a dead bird, please review the information about avian diseases on the FWC website, or call your local FWC regional office.
+Your reports will assist in tracking the causes of bird mortality and surveying for avian influenza and other avian diseases.